guidurbano/write_yourself_a_git/README.md

 The mathematical computation is done by a hash function, which is a kind of unidirectional mathematical function: it is easy to compute the hash of a value, but there’s no way to compute back which value produced a hash.

-Git renders the hash as a lowercase hexadecimal string, and splits it in two parts: the first two characters, and the rest.
-It uses the first part as a directory name, the rest as the file name:
+Git renders the hash as a lowercase hexadecimal string, and splits it in two parts: the first two characters (used as directory name), and the rest (file name):

 The object with SHA-1 equals to `d110cf2ee6b39b1224e6919d26aac168533289d7` is store in `.git/objects/d1/10cf2ee6b39b1224e6919d26aac168533289d7`.